-Both RIAIFs and QIAIFs are subject to the AIFMD regime (which includes the Central Bank of Ireland's AIF Rulebook) and the provisions of the Investment Limited Partnership Act, 1994.
+Both RIAIFs and QIAIFs are subject to the AIFMD regime.
+This is made up of the CBI's AIF Rulebook and the provisions of the Investment Limited Partnership Act, 1994 as amended by the Investment Limited Partnerships (Amendment) Act 2020.